REVENGE977/Revenge-Ransomeware/README.md

 - Vigenere

 # NOTE
-i didnt try this, so try it on virtual machine to make sure it works perfectly, If you encounter any problems tell me in [issues](https://github.com/Bowlingtoolkit/Vigenere-Ransomeware/issues) also i created this only for *education purpose* .
+i didnt try this fully, so try it on virtual machine to make sure it works perfectly, If you encounter any problems tell me in [issues](https://github.com/Bowlingtoolkit/Vigenere-Ransomeware/issues) also i created this only for *education purpose* .